Shigehiro/pepup_seleium_script/README.md

 ## Preparation

-This script is tested on Ubuntu 20.04. install selenium via apt and run selenium docker.
+This script is tested on Ubuntu 20.04, confirmed this script worked on 2022/03/11. install selenium via apt and run selenium docker.
 (As for selenium docker image, see https://github.com/SeleniumHQ/docker-selenium)

 ```